Agoura Hills, California

 Agoura Hills (/əˈgɔːrə ˈhɪlz/) is a city situated in the Santa Monica Mountains region of Los Angeles County, California, United States.
-With a population of 20,330 as of the 2010 census, which decreased to 20,299 in 2020.
-A suburb of Los Angeles, Agoura Hills lies in the eastern Conejo Valley, nestled between the Simi Hills and the Santa Monica Mountains.
+Its population was 20,330 as of the 2010 census, and decreased to 20,299 in 2020.
+A suburb of Los Angeles, Agoura Hills lies in the eastern Conejo Valley, between the Simi Hills and the Santa Monica Mountains.
 Located 35 miles (56 km) northwest of Downtown Los Angeles and less than 10 miles (16 km) west of the Los Angeles city limits at Woodland Hills, Agoura Hills is bordered by Bell Canyon and Ventura County.
 Neighboring communities include Calabasas, Oak Park, and Westlake Village, while the unincorporated area of Agoura sits adjacent.

 History

 The area was first settled by the Chumash Native Americans around 10,000 years ago.
 The Alta California (Upper California) coast was settled by Spanish Franciscan missionaries in the late 18th century.

 In about 1800, Miguel Ortega was granted a Spanish grazing concession called Rancho Las Virgenes or El Rancho de Nuestra Señora La Reina de Las Virgenes.
 The grant was abandoned after Ortega's death in 1810, and José Maria Dominguez was given Rancho Las Virgenes as a Mexican land grant in 1834.
 Maria Antonia Machado de Reyes purchased the rancho from Dominguez in 1845.
 (The "Reyes Adobe" ranch headquarters sits today in central Agoura Hills, where it is part of the Reyes Adobe Museum built around 2004 and owned by the Los Angeles County Parks and Recreation Department.)

 By 1900, the area was being used as a popular stage stop for travelers because of its natural spring.

 In the 1920s, the community was briefly known as Picture City, as Paramount Pictures owned a ranch known as Paramount Ranch used for filming Westerns.
 To obtain a post office of their own, the residents were required to choose a one-word name, and in 1927 chose the shortest name proposed: a misspelling of the last name of Pierre Agoure, a local Basque man and French immigrant who had settled in the area in 1871 to live the lifestyle of the Mexican rancher.
 Styling himself Don Pierre Agoure, he was a successful sheep herder.